shalomirungu/Group16_project_work/README.md

 For each unit increase in the condition rating, the log-transformed price is expected to increase by USD 0.0954 units. grade:

 For each unit increase in the grade rating, the log-transformed price is expected to increase by USD 0.1916 units.

+## SUMMARY OF THE MODELS
+Model 1a. with 1 predictor (sqft_living) R-squared:0.493

+Model 1b. with 1 predictor (transformed price):R-squared:0.483

+Model 2. with all predictors (all_features):R-squared:0.499

+Model 3 with 6 predictors (handled multicollinearity and low correlation):R-squared: 0.560 * Adj.
+R-squared: 0.559*

+Model 4 with 16 predictors (baseline and categorical variables):R-squared: 0.580 * Adj.
+R-squared: 0.580*

+Model 5 with 6 predictors (more features and categorical data and features low p-values):R-squared: 0.590 and * Adj.
+R-squared: 0.589*

+Model 1a (1 predictor - sqft_living): R-squared of 0.493 indicates that around 49.3% of the variance in the dependent variable is explained by sqft_living alone.

+Model 1b (1 predictor - transformed price): R-squared of 0.483 indicates that around 48.3% of the variance in the log-transformed price is explained by the predictor.

+Model 2 (all features): R-squared of 0.499 suggests that including all available predictors improves the explanation of variance compared to Model 1, but it's still relatively modest.

+Model 3 (6 predictors - handled multicollinearity and low correlation): R-squared of 0.560 and Adj.
+R-squared of 0.559 indicate an improvement in explaining variance, and addressing multicollinearity and low correlation has positively impacted the model.

+Model 4 (16 predictors - baseline and categorical variables): R-squared of 0.580 and Adj.
+R-squared of 0.580 indicate further improvement, especially with the inclusion of categorical variables.

+Model 5 (6 predictors - more features, categorical data, and low p-values): R-squared of 0.590 and Adj.
+R-squared of 0.589 suggest the highest explanatory power among the mentioned models.
+The inclusion of more features, categorical data, and low p-values has contributed to the improved performance.

+BEST MODEL Model 5, which includes more features, categorical data, and low p-values, is chosen as the best model due to its higher R-squared value (0.590) and adjusted R-squared value (0.589).
+This model strikes a balance between explanatory power and complexity.The RMSE of approximately 0.3374 suggests that, on average, the model's predictions deviate from the actual values by around 0.3374 log-transformed units.
+This gives an indication of the typical error in the model's predictions.

+## Recommendations:
+based on findings from our model5:

+Consider the importance of bedrooms, sqft_living, view, condition, and grade when estimating or predicting housing prices.

+Focus on upgrading property features to improve the overall grade.
+Communicate the potential financial returns associated with higher-grade properties.

+Investigate the inconsistency in the impact of bathrooms on pricing.
+Collect additional data or refine the variable to better capture its significance.

+Consider promoting properties with fewer bedrooms for buyers who prioritize cost-effectiveness.
+Highlight the advantages of smaller bedroom counts in terms of affordability.

+Capitalize on properties with better views, incorporating visuals and descriptions that showcase the scenic surroundings to attract potential buyers.

+Continuous efforts to improve the model can be made by exploring additional relevant features and refining existing ones.

+## Conclusions:
+Model Validity:

+The model provides a substantial explanation of housing price variance.
+However, the impact of bathrooms needs further investigation to enhance the model's validity.

+Property Features Influence Pricing:

+Bedrooms, sqft_living, view, condition, and grade significantly influence housing prices.
+These features are essential considerations for buyers and sellers.

+There are limitations to the model and we used log transformation to meet assupmtions of linearity

+## NEXT STEPS:
+gathering additional data on the homes as there may be key features missing.

+methods other than regression could be used to meet assumptions